M-arcus/cloudron-docs/developer/docs/packaging.md

 The `ADD` command copies the source code of the app into the directory `/app/code`.
 There is nothing special about the `/app/code` directory and it is merely a convention we use to store the application code.

 The `CMD` command specifies how to run the server.
-The base image already contains many different versions of node.js.
-We use Node 4.7.3 here.
+The base image already contains Node.js version 8.12.0 so we just use that.

 This Dockerfile can be built and run locally as:
 ```